thetechdude124/Born-Again-NNs-From-Scratch/README.md

 ### **🪄Dark Knowledge - and why it matters.**

-Let's say that a certain model is trying to classify a dog, train, car, and cat.
-Let's say that we want to test the model on the picture of a dog.
+Let's say that a certain model is trying to classify a dog, train, car, and cat, and to test the model, we give it a picture of a dog.
 When we pass in this image and apply the SoftMax activation, we'll get something like this:

 *Quick refresher - the SoftMax activation takes a set of input values, and changes them into probabilities between 0 and 1.
 For a given vector* $z_i$ *,* $\sigma$ *(SoftMax)* $z_i$ *is given by:*